References

 }

-As you can see in the function body, the &mut reference allows mutating the value, and the function can spend the rides.
+As you can see in the function body, the &mut reference allows mutating the value, and the function can spend rides.

 Passing by Value